google/TensorNetwork/docs/block_sparse_tutorial.rst

-`a1` into a shape `(19,2,10,21)` would be possible if `a1` was a dense `numpy.ndarray`, it is no longer possible for `BlockSparseTensor` because we don't have the neccessary information to split up `i1` into two seperate legs.
+`a1` into a shape `(19,2,10,21)` would be possible if `a1` was a dense `numpy.ndarray`, it is no longer possible for `BlockSparseTensor` because we don't have the neccessary information to split up `i1` into two separate legs.
 If you try anyway, we'll raise a `ValueError`:

 .. code-block:: python3